0xAlphaDevs/starknet-eth-trading-agent/README.md

 - [Demo Video]()
 - [Presentation]()

-## Instructions to Setup
+## Instructions to Run

 Follow these instructions to set up and run the project:

-- Clone the Git repository: ``
+- Clone the Git repository: `https://github.com/0xAlphaDevs/starknet-eth-trading-agent`
-- Install project dependencies: ``
+- Install project dependencies: `pip install -r requirements.txt` -

 ## Project Overview

 ### Agent Business Case

+The agent is designed to facilitate trading on the ETH/USDC pool using an AI-driven strategy.
+The goal is to optimize trades based on market conditions, leveraging machine learning models for prediction and decision-making.

 ### Functionality

+Automated Trading: Executes buy and sell orders in the ETH/USDC pool.
+Prediction Models: Uses trained models to predict optimal trading times and amounts.
+On-Chain Deployment: Deployed on Starknet mainnet, ensuring transparency and immutability.

 ### Attack Vectors

 ### Possible Improvements

+- **Model Enhancement** : Continuous training with updated data to improve prediction accuracy.
+- **User Interface** : Development of a user-friendly dashboard for monitoring and control.
+- **Integration with More DEXs** : Expanding support to other decentralized exchanges for diversified trading opportunities.

 ## Tech Stack

-- Giza CLI & SDK
+- **Giza CLI & SDK** : For model training, ONNX conversion, transpilation and deployment.
-- Starknet Mainnet
-- yFinance
-- Python pandas
+- **Starknet Mainnet** : Blockchain platform.
+- **yFinance** : Data source for fetching historical and real-time financial data.
+- **Python pandas** : Data manipulation and analysis library.

 ## App Demo Screenshots